DhillonPatel9/raleigh-event-webscraper/README.md

 This project provides a data-science-driven solution to simplify event discovery.
 By scraping local event websites and consolidating the results into a single, user-friendly dataset, users can easily find and explore events in one centralized location.

 #### **Ethical Considerations**
-- **Attribution**: All scraped data will include proper credit to the original sources.
+**Recognition**: All scraped data will include proper credit to the original sources.
-- **Responsible Scraping**: Techniques are employed to minimize disruption to the functionality and performance of the scraped websites.
+**Responsible Scraping**: Techniques (crawl delay) are employed to minimize disruption to the functionality and performance of the scraped websites.

 ---